 Molasses Cookies are soft, chewy cookies that will send you right back to your childhood.
-The molasses is the PERFECT amount, not too overpowering.
+Sweet with a hint of molasses, they’re like a soft gingersnap.
+Delicious!

 What Type of Molasses to Use

-A commenter asked what type of molasses to use – so I wanted to clear that up.
-We used light molasses in this recipe.
+A commenter asked what type of molasses to use.
+We prefer light molasses in this recipe.
 Light molasses tastes the sweetest and is most commonly used in baking.
 Dark molasses is a little less sweet, and is mostly used in gingerbread cookies.
-Blackstrap molasses is the thickest and most bitter type of molasses.
+Blackstrap molasses is the thickest and most also most bitter type of molasses.
 We would advise you not to use that type of molasses in this recipe as it will not taste as good or have the right texture.

 More Homemade Cookie Recipes